hzeller/bant/README.md

 ```

 There is a simple work-around you can do: by creating a toplevel symbolic
-link 'external/` yourself
+link `external/` yourself:

 ```
 ln -s bazel-out/../../../external .
 ```
-(also ln -s bazel-out/../../../external bazel-external` works if you prefer
+(also `ln -s bazel-out/../../../external bazel-external` works if you prefer
 a `bazel-` prefix).

-`bant` then recognizes if this symlink exists (and points to the right external
-directory) and now if you create a compilation db, it uses that instead
+`bant` then recognizes this symlink and if you create a compilation db
-of the multi-`../` one.
+afterwards, it uses that short path instead of the multi-`../` one.

 ```
 -Iexternal/abseil-cpp+